These guides are designed for new users to SwiftKey or those looking to gain a better understanding of features.

 This can also be done from the ‘Languages’ section in SwiftKey Settings.
 Once you have downloaded a language pack, simply press ‘switch layout’ to see a list of available layouts and choose the one you want.

 If you’d like to learn more about using SwiftKey with more than one language, please see this article.

 3 - Personalizing and backing up your words

-SwiftKey Cloud is a free opt-in service that enhances SwiftKey Keyboard by leveraging the...wait for it... power of the cloud.
-As part of this, you can (just for starters):
+The SwiftKey Account is a free opt-in service that enhances your SwiftKey Keyboard by leveraging the power of the cloud.
+As part of this, you can: